piermafrost/GEOCLIM5_sulf/README.md

 the box j (column) to the box i (line).
 Hence, *the sum of each line must yields the same vector than the sum of each column*.
 The advection of the geochemical species in computed as 'water flux time concentration'.

-Though the oceanic circulation is CO2-dependent, it is not taken into account in the code (the model assumes this dependence to be negligible).
+Though the oceanic circulation is CO2- and climatic parameter depend, it is not yet taken into account in the code.
+This is an ongoing development.

 ### Basic code modification
 ##### Model parameters